 Key elements of an employer brand include work/life balance, opportunities for advancement, working conditions, management style, growth potential, as well as your corporate mission and values.

 Bake those core messages into your website, About Us page, your social media profiles and posts and all of your communications with potential candidates.
 Your job ads shouldn’t be just a list of duties and requirements.
 In a tight labour market, you need to entice job seekers to apply.
 Communicate what is in it for them.
 Sell candidates on the primary attributes that make your organization an enviable place to work.

 Tailor your messaging

 Not all candidates are looking for the same things.
 When crafting your recruitment messaging, you have to know who it is that you are trying to reach.
-For example, people just beginning their careers are more often looking for opportunities for advancement and on the job learning.
+For example, people just beginning their careers are more often looking for opportunities for advancement and on-the-job learning.
 Research shows that more mid-career professionals tend to value flexible work scheduling and work/life balance.
-Seasoned, leadership candidates want the opportunity to make their mark, to have an impact and drive measurable results.
+Seasoned, leadership candidates want the opportunity to make their mark, have an impact and drive measurable results.

 The candidate experience

 Another vital area of employer branding is the candidate experience.
 This is how the applicant, even those who are not ultimately hired – feels about their interactions with your company.
 This experience begins with the earliest communications, the content of your website and job postings, and continues through every email and phone call, potential in-person interview and follow-up.